ASDAFF/python-code-examples/README.txt

+Some python scripts written for fun & practice at codejams, for fun & practice, and so on.

-This is a simple catalogue of python scripts, written for fun & practice.
-Hence although the programming is meant to be somewhat efficient, using interestingconstructions and structures is also part of the project.
+The scripts are meant to be somewhat efficient, but trying constructions and structures is also the goal!